leepete/leepete/README.md

 # Kia ora! 👋

-I'm Peter, an 🍎 iOS Engineer from Aotearoa, New Zealand.
+I'm Peter, an 🍎 iOS Engineer based in Auckland, New Zealand.

 <!-- ### What I'm up to:
 - Nothing much -->